nextgis/docs_ngcom/source/tutorial_qgis.rst

 .. _download:

-Step 6 Connect to Web Map from QGIS
+Connect to Web Map from QGIS
 -----------------------------------

 In QGIS close the project (Project - Close).
 Imagine that you work from another computer, another QGIS instance.
 Keep NextGIS Connect panel open (reopen it if it's closed).